 Definition of Sleep Deprivation

-Most adults need 7-9 hours of sleep every night to maintain health and mental wellbeing.
-The definition of sleep deprivation is categorized by a chronic loss of sleep that hinders your ability to function during your waking hours from less than 7 hours of sleep per night.
+Most adults need 7 hours of sleep every night to maintain health and mental wellbeing.
+The definition of sleep deprivation is categorized by a chronic loss of sleep that hinders your ability to function during your waking hours.

 Causes of Sleep Deprivation